 When is a kid not a kid anymore?

 If you asked my 12-year-old daughter, the magical age would be 13 — the age when you're officially a teenager and can no longer be considered a "child."
 If you asked my 15-year-old niece, the age would be 16 — that's when she will be able to drive a car and get an after-school job.
 According to the U.S. government, a child officially becomes an adult when they turn 18.
 That's when they can vote and start paying taxes.
 But interestingly, even though an 18-year-old can go to war, the government does not consider that person mature enough to drink alcohol.
 Still, even a kid who can go to war and buy a beer is not old enough to rent a car; for most car rental companies, the minimum age for rental is 25.

-According to research published by the National Institutes of Health in 2013, the human brain does not fully develop until around age 25.
+According to research published in the journal Neuropsychiatric Disease and Treatment, the human brain does not fully develop until around age 25.
 And it's those last few years that are critical when it comes to things like impulse control and risk taking.

 In studying scans of the adolescent brain, neurologists have learned that when kids are around the age of 18, their prefrontal cortex is only halfway developed.
 This is the area of the brain that helps control impulses, solve problems, regulate emotions and organize behavior.
 That's not to say that kids in their late teens and early 20s can't take on these tasks, but it does mean that it's harder for them to do — at least until around age 25 or so when this area of the brain fully develops.